Jacksonkao97/Jacksonkao97.github.io/Documents/Resume.md

 * Collaborated in a team of 3 to develop a food delivery app using Android Studio and Java
 * Implemented core functionalities, including login and registration system, intuitive food ordering features, and user account management
 * Demonstrated expertise in front-end development and UI/UX design, while contributing to the implementation of the database
-* Applied development life cycle principles and Agile methodology throughout the project
 * Developed over a 3-4 month period

 #### Real-time Chatting Web App
 * Collaborated with a team of 3 to develop a messaging service web app using React.js, Node.js, ASP.net Core and MongoDB.
-* Utilized a technology stack comprising React with TypeScript for the front end, Node.js, ASP.net Core for the backend, and MongoDB for data storage
 * Implemented core functionalities, including user registration, login, and messaging features
 * Achieved instant messaging functionality using SignalR, and utilized MongoDB to store user data
 * Applied best practices in version control using GitHub, and implemented GitHub Actions and Docker for efficient project deployment
 * Developed over a 3-4 month period

-#### Phamarcy consulting Web App
-* Collaborating with a team of 3 to develop a pharmacy consulting website using React.js, Node.js, and Postgres
-* My role is to develop a RESTful API server using express.js, and to integrate the server to AWS Elastic Beanstalk
-* Demonstrated expertise in request handling, data validation, error handling, and deploy and monitor the server on AWS Elastic Beanstalk
-* Developing over a 3-4 month period

 ## Languages:
 English (Intermediate), Mandarin Chinese (Fluent), Cantonese Chinese (Fluent)